zuozhenggh/learning-library/developer-library/visual-builder-office-day/friend-table/friend-table.md

 ## Task 1: Create a Business Object

-In this task, you'll create a business object (table) called Friends (or Ennemies if you prefer)
+In this task, you'll create a business object (table) called Friends (or Enemies if you prefer)

 1. Click the **Business Object** ![Web Applications icon](./images/vbcsmd_webapp_icon.png) tab, click (+) to create a business objects.
 Enter "Friends" as teh business object name.